-- St Michael's School understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
+- St James CE Primary understands that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
 These children may have an impaired capacity to resist or avoid abuse.
-The DSL will work closely with the SENco Miss Vicky Daniels to plan support as required. - All staff will ensure that children with SEN and disabilities will be able to overcome the barriers that exist for this group of children and specifically ensure that those with communication difficulties will be supported to make sure that their voice is listened to and acted upon. - It is important that all staff are aware that children with SEN and disabilities may not always outwardly display indicators of abuse and that some children can be disproportionally impacted by things like bullying and exploitation without outwardly showing signs. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+The DSL will work closely with the SENDco (All Saints CE Primary Katie Forghani, St James CE Primary Denise West, St Johns CE Infants Jo Collman, St Margarets CE Junior Matt Burchett) to plan support as required. - All staff will ensure that children with SEN and disabilities will be able to overcome the barriers that exist for this group of children and specifically ensure that those with communication difficulties will be supported to make sure that their voice is listened to and acted upon. - It is important that all staff are aware that children with SEN and disabilities may not always outwardly display indicators of abuse and that some children can be disproportionally impacted by things like bullying and exploitation without outwardly showing signs. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child's disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
 To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.